japila-books/spark-sql-internals/docs/spark-sql-FileRelation.md

 |
 The list of files that will be read when scanning the relation.

-Used exclusively when `Dataset` is requested to link:spark-sql-Dataset.adoc#inputFiles[inputFiles]
+Used exclusively when `Dataset` is requested to spark-sql-Dataset.md#inputFiles[inputFiles]
 |===

 [[implementations]]